Universal acquires Jolie-Pitt film project 'By the Sea'

+BRIEF-Gilead Sciences says EPCLUSA added to Liste des médicaments de la RAMQ

+* EPCLUSA, to treat all six genotypes of chronic Hepatitis C infection, added to Liste des médicaments de la RAMQ Source text for Eikon: Further company coverage:

-LOS ANGELES Universal Pictures said on Friday it has acquired worldwide rights to Angelina Jolie's next film project, "By the Sea," written and to be directed by the actress who will also co-star and co-produce the drama with partner Brad Pitt.
+LOS ANGELES, July 18 Universal Pictures said on Friday it has acquired worldwide rights to Angelina Jolie's next film project, "By the Sea," written and to be directed by the actress who will also co-star and co-produce the drama with partner Brad Pitt.

 It will be Jolie's third directing effort, after Bosnian war drama "In the Land of Blood and Honey," and "Unbroken," the story of Olympic runner and war hero Louis Zamperini, another Universal film that opens in December.